 We ended up ordering burgers.
 Then we waited.
 And we waited.
 And we waited some more.
 Not a single server checked on us.
 Other diners came, ate, and left.
-Two burgers was all we needed, and these aren’t even hand formed patties.
+Two burgers were all we needed, and these aren’t even hand-formed patties.
 One of the servers even told us that the burgers are made from frozen patties “like at McDonald’s.”
 Except I’d take a McDonald’s burger over the one that took 40 minutes to be delivered to my table any day.
 After our burgers arrived, we realized they were definitely not worth the wait.
 I believe we tossed the word “gross” around a couple times, and that’s how we ended up at …

-Manatees, Barracuda & Barefoot Grill: Eat And Drink Poolside
+Manatees, Barracuda & Barefoot Grill: Eat and Drink Poolside

 An absolute highlight of staying at Dreams Las Mareas is drinking tropical cocktails at one of the pools.
-Strawberry daiquiri, piña colada, Miami Vice, rum runner — you can try them all right at your lounge chair.
+Strawberry daiquiri, piña colada, Miami Vice, rum runner — you can try them all right from your lounge chair.
 A piña colada garnished with a pineapple wedge, sunshine, and an ocean breeze is pure bliss, isn’t it?

 Drinks are served in plastic barware, so you may take your drink right into the pool.
 We loved hanging at the swim-up bar, where our friendly bartender made a rainbow of shots and added maraschino cherries to our sparkling wine.

-World Cafe: Breakfast Buffet With International Influences
+World Cafe: Breakfast Buffet with International Influences

 For breakfast, you have three options at Dreams Las Mareas.
 You can pick up coffee and a pastry at the Coco Cafe.
 You can order breakfast from in-room dining.
 Your best choice for the variety of food available is to dine at the World Cafe.

-Before You Dine At Dreams Las Mareas Restaurants
+Before You Dine at Dreams Las Mareas Restaurants

-The abundance of food and beverages is a major perk of an all-inclusive resort.
+The abundance of food and beverages is a major perk of staying at an all-inclusive resort.
 What I really liked about staying at one of the Dreams Resorts was that we didn’t need to upgrade to a special VIP level to dine at the a la carte restaurants.